Our Back to Health campaign

 Living well:

-• Providing further support post discharge, including signposting patients to local community services
+• Providing further support, including signposting people to local community services